 Living healthfully does not just mean meditation.
 We also promote nutritious eating and exercise.
 Substance abuse is any mental illness.
 Most mental illnesses get worse when the individual does not take good care of themselves and start eating junk food all of the time instead of regularly eating healthy meals.

-People who go straight to our IOP program often do not reach that level of addiction.
-However, there are two ways to get into our IOP program.
-The first way to get into our IOP program is to have not abused substances for a long period of time and have only abused certain substances.
-The second way to enter out IOP program is to go through our full treatment program from residential, then the Partial Hospitalization Program (PHP), and then our IOP.
+There are two ways to get into IOP drug treatment near you.
+The first way to get into our intensive outpatient program is to have not abused substances for a long period of time and have only abused certain substances.
+The second way to enter our IOP program is to go through our full treatment program from residential, then the Partial Hospitalization Program (PHP), and then our IOP.

 Getting Back to the Rest of Your Life